ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-6.md

 ---

-`Result` gets interesting when you need to combine multiple of them to give you one final `Result`.
+`Result` gets interesting when you need to combine multiples to give you one final `Result`.

 ## and_then